 Required Landlord Disclosures

-Before a tenant can sign a lease and rent your property, a landlord must provide a written notice to disclose certain information to tenants, according to Michigan landlord tenant laws.
+Before a Michigan tenant can sign a lease and rent your home, a landlord must provide a written notice to disclose certain information to tenants, according to Michigan landlord-tenant laws.

-In Michigan, the following is what a landlord needs to include in your written notice to your tenant before they sign to rent your rental.
+In Michigan, the following is what a landlord needs to include in your lease or written notice to your tenant before they sign to rent your rental.

-Your identity: You must notify your tenant, in writing, of your name and address.
+Your identity: You must notify your Michigan tenant, in writing, of your name and address.

-Move-in checklist: You must provide your tenant with a move-in checklist.
-This is basically a summary of the move-in condition of the home and will act as a reference once a Michigan tenant moves out.
-A move-in checklist doesn't need to be expressely included in the lease or rental agreement.
+Move-in list: You must provide your tenant with a move-in checklist.
+This is basically a summary of the move-in condition of the home and will act as a reference once a tenant moves out.
+A move-in checklist doesn't need to be expressely included in the lease agreement.

 Truth in Renting Act: The Truth in Renting Act is legislation in the state of Michigan that mandates a level of transparency that landlords must have with their tenants.
 For instance, Michigan landlords must provide notice to tenants if lead based paint exists on the property.
 Landlords must also provide notice of the responsibilities both parties have.

 Domestic Violence Victims: In Michigan, tenants who have been involved in a domestic legal issue have special rights.
-One of these rights is the ability to terminate the lease early if they can prove they have been a victim of sexual assault or stalking, or they've been otherwise involved in domestic violence.
-Michigan landlords must let each Michigan tenant know about this right through a written notice.
+One of these rights is the ability to terminate the lease early if they can prove they have been a victim of sexual assault or stalking, or they've been otherwise involved in domestic brutality.
+Landlords in Michigan must let each tenant know about this right through a written notice.

 move in checklist

-Michigan law also states that a landlord is obligated to provide their tenant with some critical information upon receiving their security deposit, including the financial institution holding it the security deposit, if it's in an escrow account, and the tenant’s obligation to provide you a forwarding address.
-If a landlord fails to do so, they may face legal repurcussions per Michigan law.
+Michigan law also states that a landlord is obligated to provide their potential tenant with critical information upon receiving security deposits, including the regulated financial institution holding the security deposits, whether it's in an escrow account, and the tenant’s obligation to provide a forwarding address.
+If a landlord fails to do so, they may face legal repercussions per Michigan law, which can affect the landlord-tenant relationship*.

 Landlord and Tenant Rights in Michigan